Ativan Withdrawal Symptoms and Relief

 Mastering relaxation skills in recovery can allow the individual to use natural methods to de-stress.
 Several of these techniques are introduced in rehab as part of the comprehensive treatment program.
 Holistic activities are readily available in online streaming or local community offerings.
 Some of the most popular stress reduction techniques include:

 - Mindfulness.
-Leaning how to control wayward, stressful thoughts is the basis of practicing mindfulness.
+Learning how to control wayward, stressful thoughts is the basis of practicing mindfulness.

 - Massage.
 For a special treat, enjoy a Swedish relaxation massage to help reduce muscle tension and eliminate toxins.